mozilla-extensions/fingerprinting-protection-debugger/README.md

 ### Targets with yellow background

 The yellow background indicate that target is enabled by default.
 Without `-<DefaultTargetName>` in overrides, they are enabled by default.

-### Target Scope

-RFP Targets can be set globally, as in applying to all websites, or granularly, as in applying to a specific website (a domain in specific).
-You can set the scope by clicking on the button next to the checkbox.
-The button's text color will be red when the RFP target was previously set granularly but the scope is set to all, or vice versa.
-When it is red, you won't be able to enable or disable the target until you switch the scope to correct one.